Particle files and units

 • molecules in LAMMPS are analogous to particles in FEASST.

-• FEASST data files contain only one particle.
+• FEASST particle files contain only one particle.

-• LMP Coeffs sections were replaced by Properties sections, with very different formatting,
+• LMP Coeffs sections were replaced by Properties sections, with very different formatting as described below.

-• “2 dimensions” may be specified at the beginning of the file for a 2D simulation.
+• “2 dimensions” may be specified in the file for a 2D particle.

-• FEASST data files contain no information about the Domain boundaries.
+• FEASST particle files contain no information about the Domain boundaries.

 • The “Sites” section has the following three major differences: (1) these files describe only one particle so, unlike LAMMPS, molecule index is not included, (2) charge is a site-type property, and thus is not given for each site and (3) wrapping is not included.